LoveCommunity/love.dart/README.md

 State: 1
 ```

-Because `log` is a common effect, we can use built-in `log` operator to address it:
+Because `log` is a common effect, this library provide built-in `log` operator to address it:

 ```diff
     ...